 Add Your Law Firm's Physical Location

 It isn't mandatory to include a physical address for your GMB listing.
 However, if you choose not to, your business won't show up in Google Maps searches.
 Also, when you give an address, people will be able to select directions to your office based on various transportation options.

 If you do use your business address, make sure it is complete.
 Add your suite or floor number if you have one.
 Also, review existing listings.
 Google will provide you with instructions to follow if there is already a Google listing for a business at the address you listed.

 Include Contact Information

 Use your GMB dashboard to customize your attorney Google My Business account and optimize it for Google search.
 You will be able to add pictures, hours of operation, descriptions, and contact information.

 You want to ensure that your name, business location, and phone number are always consistent.
 This consistency should include information that is located offline.
 Also, if your law firm goes by a nickname or abbreviation, this name must also be used consistently.
 All of this is necessary for better SEO and lead generation for lawyers.

 Include the Link to Your Law Firm Website

 This part is quite easy.
 Select your website URL and add it to your Google Business Profile.
 If you have more than one website, choose the most authoritative one.
 Unsure which is best?
-Our website services for lawyers can help.
+Our lawyer website services can help.
 The selected site will show up on your GMB listing for people to click.